 Part of the Hans Keller String Quartet Project

-From September 2021, The Cosman Keller Art & Music Trust is delighted to be supporting the Chamber Fellowships at the Guildhall School of Music & Drama, in memory of Hans Keller.
+From September 2021, The Cosman Keller Art & Music Trust has been supporting the Chamber Fellowships at the Guildhall School of Music & Drama, in memory of Hans Keller.

 The Guildhall created their chamber fellowships in 2018, in order to provide young professional groups with a base at the School, with expert coaching and support, performance opportunities and a role in the educational life of the School, to inspire current students through performances, workshops and seminars, and help with the transition from student group to professional ensemble.